AdobeDocs/campaign-web.en/help/v8/msg/gs-deliveries.md

     Personalization fields are used for first-level personalization of your messages.
 You can select any field available in the database from the personalization editor.
 For a delivery, you can select any field related to the recipient, the message or the delivery.
 These personalization attributes can be inserted in the subject line or the body of your messages.
 [Learn more](../personalization/personalize.md)

-* Inserting pre-defined **content blocks**
+* Inserting pre-defined **expression fragments**

     Campaign comes with a set of personalization blocks which contain a specific rendering that you can insert into your deliveries.
-For example, you can add a logo, a greeting message, or a link to the mirror page of the message.
-Content blocks are available from a dedicated entry un the personalization editor.
+For example, you can add a logo, a greeting message, or a link to the mirror page of the message. expression fragments are available from a dedicated entry un the personalization editor.
 [Learn more](../personalization/personalize.md#ootb-content-blocks)

 * Create **conditional content**